-- User should be free to see the source code of the software and if need be, user should be allowed to modify the code as well.
+- Users should be free to see the source code of the software and if need be, users should be allowed to modify the code as well.

-- User should be free to distribute the copies of the software to others.
+- Users should be free to distribute copies of the software to others.

-- If a user modified the code, she/he should be free to distribute the modified code to others.
+- If a user modifies the code, she/he should be free to distribute the modified code to others.
 The modified code must have the source code open.

 If interested, I would advise reading this article on the history of FOSS.